belindamo/derp/section_notes/01-research-concept-direction.md

-Create a section 2 based on the section 2 draft so far and on ELB
+Create a section 2 based on the section 2 draft so far and on ELBO and DERP